 Wendell Berry’s “The Real Work” reflection (Amy Harter)

 Thank you to all the wonderful educators who contributed their reflection with their favorite poem.

-Safaa Abdel-Magid has been teaching elementary-level classes in the Khartoum International Community School in Khartoum, Sudan, for four years.
-She was born and raised in Sudan, attended college in the United States, and moved back to Sudan after she finished college.
+Safaa Abdel-Magid has been teaching elementary-level classes in the Khartoum International Community School in Khartoum, The Sudan, for four years.
+She was born and raised in The Sudan, attended college in the United States, and moved back to The Sudan after she finished college.

 Richard H. Ackerman, a former school teacher and administrator, is a professor of educational leadership at the University of Maine.
 He is the coauthor of The Wounded Leader: How Real Leadership Emerges in Times of Crisis.

 Nina Ashur has been an educator for more than thirty years in public schools, a community college, and a private university.
 Currently she is an associate professor and director of the Learning Enrichment Center at Azusa Pacific University, where for nineteen years she has coordinated a variety of academic support services and taught undergraduates.

 Will Bangs is a middle school humanities teacher in Northampton, Massachusetts.
 He is a proud recipient of the Pioneer Valley Teacher of Excellence award.
 When he is not teaching, he’s usually hanging out with his family or writing music.

 Mark Bielang has been the superintendent of Paw Paw Public Schools in Michigan since 1995.
 Prior to that he was a high school principal, assistant principal, and teacher.
 In 2009–2010 he served as president of the American Association of School Administrators.

 Hugh Birdsall began teaching high school French in 1977.
 Since 1995 he has taught English to speakers of other languages at the Regional Multicultural Magnet School in New London, Connecticut.
 Since 2001 he has also served on the summer faculty at the School for International Training in Brattleboro, Vermont.